Sirupsen/sirupsen.github.io/_posts/2018-02-02-peak-complexity.md

 This model works with software, too.
 As we embark on a complex project, we need to consider where we are on that complexity mountain.
 We have a complexity budget to manage.
 The more complexity you add, the harder it is to onboard new members to the team.
-Typically, your bus factor is low, because few people can manage this complexity.
+Typically, your bus factor is high, because few people can manage this complexity.
 With high complexity, the probability of error increases non-linearly.
 Consider your project’s inflection points and structure it to have many small ones, rather than one giant, compounding Mount Everest.
 The bigger